-The consolidated statement of financial position as at 31 December 2024 includes inventories, in particular merchandise, of EUR 1,550 million (19.4% of total assets) after impairments of EUR 307 million.
+The company's balance sheet as at 31 December 2024 includes goods of EUR 1,461 million (22.3% of total assets) after write-downs to the lower fair value of EUR 330 million.

-The value of goods initially measured at cost (taking into account incidental acquisition costs and purchase price reductions) must be reduced if their expected net realisable value no longer covers the cost.
-Risks from above-average storage periods and/or reduced usability are to be taken into account by appropriate deductions in the net realisable value.
-The net realisable is the estimated selling price less the costs necessary to make the sale.
+Goods initially recognised at cost (taking into account incidental acquisition costs and purchase price reductions) are written down to the lower fair value if their expected sales proceeds no longer cover the acquisition costs.
+In accordance with the business model, the fair value on the reporting date is calculated from the estimated sales proceeds less expected sales deductions and costs to make the sale.
+Risks from above-average storage periods and/or reduced realisability must be taken into account by means of appropriate deductions in the fair value.

-The determination of net realisable value is based on assumptions with regard to the selling price achievable in the normal course of business less the costs necessary to make the sale, which are derived from historically observed data.
-The age (seasonality) of the inventories and the realisability in the sales channels of future sales are of particular importance.
+The calculation of sales proceeds is based on judgmental assumptions with regard to the sales proceeds achievable in the normal course of business less the expected sales deductions and sales costs still to be incurred, which are derived from historically observed data.
+The age (seasonality) of the inventories and the realisability of future sales via the distribution channels are particularly important in this context.

 The result of this valuation is highly dependent on the assessment of the legal representatives with regard to the factors influencing the value and is therefore subject to considerable uncertainty.
-There is a risk for the consolidated financial statements that inventories are not valued appropriately.
+There is a risk for the financial statements that the goods are not valued appropriately.